TheDiamondYT1/pe.thediamondyt.tk/_wiki/software/softwares/pocketmine/guide/general/DownloadingTheServer.md

 ## Downloading the server
 ---
 ### Installing PHP
-To run PocketMine-MP, you are required to have PHP 7.0 >= installed with the neccersary extensions.
+To run PocketMine-MP, you are required to have PHP 7.0 >= installed with the neccersary extensions and a 64-bit system and php build.
 If not, you can compile it yourself or download a pre-compiled binary.

 * Linux
   * [Script](https://raw.githubusercontent.com/pmmp/php-build-scripts/master/compile.sh)